Thursday, August 10, 2006

 I suspect it’s generally how one's parents used the phone that affects the way one practices (or chooses not to practice) phone etiquette.
 I just penned this post after taking a call from an adult who after hearing me answer said simply, “Hi is (insert name), there?”

-My wife gets calls from a neighborhood friend (whom I really like) and I have a little unspoken game with her.
+My wife gets calls from a neighborhood friend (whom I really like) and I play an unacknowledged game with her.
 The woman calls, doesn’t identify herself and simply says “Is Mary there?”
-I answer knowing full well who she is because of her familiar voice - and I reply - “May I ask who is calling, please?”
+I answer knowing full well who she is - and I reply - “May I ask who is calling, please?”